Andy Ngo Captured On Video With Patriot Prayer As They Reportedly Plan Attack On Antifa

 “He uses social media to push biased opinions in conjunction with selectively edited videos that play to the bigotry of his audience,” Gupta wrote in a piece for Jacobin Magazine.
 “His followers get worked up, and this is often followed by a deluge of threats against his subject.”

-Gupta describes six people in Portland that described harassment and threats of violence stemming from Ngo’s work — an effect that Ngo appears to rely on to create his narratives.
-As Gupta highlights, Ngo often writes about activists that won’t talk to him or remove their profiles after he shines a spotlight on him.
-Although Ngo appears to be suggesting they have nothing to hide, Gupta suggests that isn’t likely the case.
+Gupta reports on six people in Portland who described harassment and threats of violence stemming from Ngo’s work — an effect that Ngo appears to rely on to create his narratives.
+As Gupta highlights, Ngo often writes about activists who won’t talk to him or remove their profiles after he shines a spotlight on him.
+Although Ngo appears to be suggesting they have something to hide, Gupta suggests that isn’t likely the case.

 “What he doesn’t mention is many say they are doing so to avoid harassment and threats of violence.”

 According to Shane Burley, author of Fascism Today: What It Is and How to End It, Ngo is successfully profiting from the far-right media landscape by creating victimization narratives of conservatism.
-With his footage and Twitter narratives, he creates stories about the “embattled American man” under siege from immigrants, trans children, anchor babies, and dangerous colleges campuses — all enemies out to destroy U.S. lives and values.
+With his footage and Twitter narratives, he creates stories about the “embattled American man” “under siege” from immigrants, trans children, anchor babies, and dangerous colleges campuses — all enemies out to destroy U.S. lives and values.